SohZHong/stmy-telegram-bot/SETUP.md

 3. Create the following forum topics:
    - **Welcome** — where the bot posts "Start Introduction" buttons for new members
    - **Introduction** — where approved introductions are posted
-   - **Admin** — for admin-only content (admin guide, etc.)
    - **Announcements** (optional) — for posting announcements to the group
-4. **Close** the Introduction, Admin, and Announcements topics.
+4. **Close** the Introduction and Announcements topics.
 The bot will temporarily reopen them to post, then close them again automatically.
 This prevents members from posting directly in these topics.
 The Welcome topic can be left open or closed depending on whether you want members to chat there.
 5. Add your bot to the group as an **administrator** with these permissions:
    - Delete messages
    - Ban users